 4. Add all Relevant Information in Task Cards

-To avoid hopping between multiple applications when looking for information, add all relevant information in cards.
+Add all relevant information in cards to avoid hopping between multiple applications when looking for information.
 This saves time and helps everyone focus on the important things.
-Add titles that can help members learn about the card in one look, then input a description that explains the task and how to approach it.
-Trello also lets you attach images, URLs, and documents, and you can also comment on cards.
+Add titles to help members learn about the card in one look, then input a description explaining the task and how to approach it.
+Trello also lets you attach images, URLs, and documents and comment on cards.
 You can use comments to clarify an issue or discuss aspects of the project.

 5. Take Advantage of its Vast Features